egavrilov/homepage/_posts/2017-04-23-fetch-api-guide-2018.md

   console.log('ERROR!' + error.message);
 });
 </code></pre>
-<p>Case #2.
+Case #2.
 Get request to JSON API.
-API located on different domain, so we need CORS.</p>
+API located on different domain, so we need CORS.
-<p>BOOM!
+BOOM!
 CORS is enabled by default, you can just take previous example.<br>
-But you are awesome web developer and like to keep all the things under control.</p>
+But you are awesome web developer and like to keep all the things under control.
 <pre><code>fetch('http://test.huncode.com/get', {
   mode: 'cors',
   credentials: 'include' // send cookies with the request